-Suggestions from previous classes Some favourite topics are protest music, culture jamming, genocide, assassination, riots, euthanasia, torture, serial killers and honour killing.
+Suggestions from previous classes Some favourite topics were protest music, culture jamming, genocide, assassination, riots, euthanasia, torture, serial killers and honour killing.

 The most important skill for you to learn and practise is to speak to the others in the class without reading.
 Jot down a few notes to remind you about key points, or go entirely from memory.
-If you tend to be nervous, practise by yourself one or more times.
+If you tend to get nervous, practise by yourself one or more times.
 One minute goes by very quickly!

-You will be marked only on whether you give a report and whether you bring an object, not on how well you do it.
+You will be marked only on whether you give a report, not on how well you do it.
 So go ahead and experiment with different forms of delivery: for example, be dramatic, or draw everyone in by starting with intriguing details.